Bomingmiao/bomingmiao.github.io/_pages/about.md

 In the long term, I aspire to contribute to the development of theory-guided learning.
 While I recognize that this is a complex endeavor that may not be achievable in the foreseeable future, I firmly believe that advancements in learning theory will unfold gradually, ultimately leading to models whose decisions are both explainable and rational.

-News
+## News
-====
-- 2024.09 We propose a novel framework of patch attack based on diffusion models, you can see it [here](https://arxiv.org/abs/2409.07002).
+- 2024.09 We propose a novel framework of patch attack based on diffusion models, you can see it [here](https://arxiv.org/abs/2409.07002), the code will be available soon.
 - 2024.08 I am pleased to collaborate with [Andi Zhang](https://andi.ac/) at the University of Cambridge.
-- 2023.10 I will become a reserch assistant in the Department of Automation, Tsinghua University.
+- 2023.10 I will become a research assistant in the Department of Automation, Tsinghua University.
 - 2023.06 I successfully defended my thesis and will graduate from Northeastern University.
 My thesis is awarded the distinction grade.
 - 2022.09 I have been recommended for admission to the School of Statistics at Beijing Normal University for graduate studies.
 - 2022.08 I have finished my summer exchange program at Department of Computer Science, North Carolina State University, see the [poster](../files/Poster.pdf) and the [project report](../files/ProjectReport.pdf) here.